 - Honor View 10: 5.99in, 18:9 2160 x 1080 pixels, 403ppi

-Accordingly, the largest displays are on the Honor 7C - great for those on a budget - and the Honor View 10.
-In reality, if it's bang for your buck in the display department, then the Honor 9 Lite is the cheapest big-screen phone.
+The largest display is on the Honor 10 Play with the Honor 10 View and Honor 7C following closely behind.
+In reality, if it's bang for your buck in the display department, then the Honor 9 Lite is the cheapest big-screen phone but the Honor 10 Play is seriously worth consideration if you have a little extra cash.

 Honor hardware specs compared